Blockbuster Movies & Gutbuster Food

 - Brown paper bags for the popcorn.

 - Collapsible cups for the soda.

-- Drink additivies (like Crystal Light or Wylers).
+- Drink additives (like Crystal Light or Wylers).

-Then, every time you head to the theatre you're portion control help is right at hand.
-The secret is not depriving yourself, just take a couple minutes to plan ahead.
+Then, every time you head to the theatre, your portion control help is right at hand.
+The secret is not depriving yourself.
+Just take a couple of minutes to plan ahead.
 Your body will thank you and so will your wallet.